UKHomeOffice/hocs-case-creator/README.md

 ## Running in an IDE

+> To be able to run the service in the environment you will need to ensure that both the [`hocs-ukvi-complaint-schema`](https://github.com/UKHomeOffice/hocs-ukvi-complaint-schema#publishing)
+> and [`hocs-migration-schema`](https://github.com/UKHomeOffice/hocs-migration-schema#publishing) have been published to Maven Local with the versions specified within the [build.gradle](./build.gradle).

 If you are using an IDE, such as IntelliJ, this service can be started by running the ```CaseCreatorApplication``` main class.
 The service can then be accessed at ```http://localhost:8092```.

 You need to specify appropriate Spring profiles.
 Paste `development,local` into the "Active profiles" box of your run configuration.

 ## Configuration